charlie-gallagher/cpu/notes/cpu_notes.md

 Note that I also added a `print_ram` function and a `print_io` function.
 The former prints the contents of RAM as hex values (a hex dump); the latter prints the contents of the input output section of memory as ASCII text.
-The `IO_START` constant says where in memory the "screen" contents are.
-This will have to be initialized when the memory is initialized; I think setting everything to `\0` will be fine.

 ---